Skip to main content

 Bee corridors

 A bee corridor joins up bees' habitat over an area to help them buzz around more easily, and also helps other pollinators too like butterflies and hoverflies.
+We need to improve bees' environment so they have enough flowers to pollinate, find a mate and shelter.

 Why do bees need our help?